yisraeldov/bhbst/README.md

 reading inside of IDE.
 I also have a plugin that uses LLM to suggest commit messages, that was also used.
 All the code was written with out LLMs

+# TODO
+- [ ] Add an API to call the methods
+- [ ] Make a simple UI
+- [ ] Add documentation on how to run server
+- [ ] Add documentation on installing dependecies.